Hillary Clinton Let Him Stay. Women Say His Harassment Continued.

 A spokesman for Clinton, Nick Merrill, also declined to comment.
 He provided a statement from the law firm that represented the campaign in 2008, Utrecht, Kleinfeld, Fiori, Partners: “To ensure a safe working environment, the campaign had a process to address complaints of misconduct or harassment.
 When matters arose, they were reviewed in accordance with these policies, and appropriate action was taken.
 This complaint was no exception.”

 On the morning of Nov.
 20, five days after the woman filed her complaint, an attorney for the Clinton campaign emailed senior campaign officials with recommendations for an alternative course of action: Strider would be punished, but remained at the helm of faith outreach.
-The woman was removed from her role to a different department.
+The woman was moved from her role to a different department, working for the deputy campaign manager, Mike Henry, according to a person with knowledge of the campaign's personnel.

 Addressed to Strider, the language stipulated that, effective Nov.
 16, he would be docked in title and pay.
 “You will be demoted and your title and future compensation will be commensurate with a one step demotion,” the email reads.
 The recommendations also required Strider to complete counseling, and his campaign email would also be set up with controls preventing him from contacting the woman who lodged the complaint.